RHIT-CSSE/csse332/docs/setup/index.md

 # CSSE 332 labs

 All of the labs for this class will be maintained under one repository that you can find on GitHub using this [link]({{ site.gh_labs_repo }}).
-We will updating this repository with new labs as we continue with the quarter, so it is essential that you can keep track of it.
+We will be updating this repository with new labs as we continue with the quarter, so it is essential that you can keep track of it.

 At the same time, you should also be able to maintain your own code in a __private__ repository so that you never lose your progress, and can easily work